 Typically, mousse is made from chocolate, heavy cream, eggs, and butter.
 This recipe simplifies not only the mousse-making process but also the ingredient list.

-Grainy mousse can be the result of a couple of things.
-First, you did not sift the powdered sugar and cocoa powder resulting in lumps.
+Grainy mousse can result from a couple of things.
+First, you did not sift the powdered sugar and cocoa powder, resulting in lumps.
 Second, you over-mixed the whipped cream.
 Over-whipped cream becomes butter.

 Chocolate Mousse with Cocoa Powder